famous-battles-and-conflicts

 The Grand Diplomatic Gambit: The Golden Bull of Rimini

 His greatest diplomatic triumph came in 1226.
-Duke Konrad of Masovia, desperate for relief from Prussian raids, invited the Teutonic Order to take possession of the disputed Kulmerland (Chełmno Land) as a base for operations.
+Duke Konrad of Masovia, desperate for relief from Prussian raids, offered the Teutonic Order the disputed Kulmerland (Chełmno Land) as a base for operations.
 Hermann immediately traveled to Italy to meet with Frederick II.
-He understood that receiving land from a Polish duke would make the Order a vassal of Poland, a position that was politically vulnerable.
+He understood that accepting land from a Polish duke would make the Order a vassal of Poland, a politically vulnerable position that local nobles could challenge.
+Instead, Hermann negotiated the Golden Bull of Rimini, an imperial charter that decreed the Teutonic Order would hold all conquered territories in Prussia as a direct fief of the Holy Roman Empire.
+This was a masterstroke of legal diplomacy.

 Securing Papal Authority: The Bull of Rieti